 The type of bass you get from your component subwoofer doesn't depend on the woofer alone.
 You'll need a strong, tightly-constructed enclosure for optimum subwoofer performance.
 Speakers without an enclosure can't deliver full bass because the sound from the back of the speaker can cancel out some low frequencies emanating from the front of the speaker.

 Using our box-building accessories, you might choose to construct your own box to create the enclosure size that you want.
-However, unless you have excellent craftsman skills and a solid understanding of enclosure volumes and other technical terms, you're better off purchasing a convenient, professional-looking pre-made enclosure, like one of the Sound Ordnance models shown above.
+However, unless you're a talented craftsman with a solid understanding of enclosure volumes and other technical terms, you're better off purchasing a pre-made enclosure, like one of the Sound Ordnance models shown above.

 Different types of boxes will produce different types of bass: